 - the Semester in LA program through the Media School

-The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversation with Management, Law and Policy faculty, your academic advisors, and through the Office of Overseas Study.

 The following student organizations provide volunteer business and management opportunities, networking, and high-level experience:

 - Media School Ambassadors

 - WIUX Pure Student Radio

 Student media opportunities in television, radio, print and online journalism allow you to create, produce, and manage media activities during your time at Indiana University.

 Explore beINvolved to connect with any of the 750+ student organizations that already exist, or to start a new one.

 There are numerous opportunities for volunteer engagement, allowing you to give back to the local community while developing useful job skills.
 The organizations below can help you connect with others from the university and beyond: